-'''

-on this interface which the device inserted the

-DPD header option.

-There is the potential for a counter discontinuity

-in this object if the system SMF process had been

-disabled and later enabled on this interface.

-In order to check for the occurrence of such a

-discontinuity when monitoring this counter object,

-it is recommended that the smfCfgIfSmfUpTime

-object also be monitored."

-::= { smfPerfIpv6InterfacePerfEntry 7 }

--- Notifications

-smfMIBNotifObjects OBJECT IDENTIFIER ::= { smfMIBNotifications 0 }

-smfMIBNotifControl OBJECT IDENTIFIER ::= { smfMIBNotifications 1 }

--- smfMIBNotifObjects

-smfNotifAdminStatusChange NOTIFICATION-TYPE

-OBJECTS { smfCfgRouterIDAddrType, -- The originator of
+DESCRIPTION "A counter of the total number of IPv6 packets received by the SMF process on this device on this interface which the device inserted the DPD header option.
+There is the potential for a counter discontinuity in this object if the system SMF process had been disabled and later enabled on this interface.
+In order to check for the occurrence of such a discontinuity when monitoring this counter object, it is recommended that the smfCfgIfSmfUpTime object also be monitored." ::= { smfPerfIpv6InterfacePerfEntry 7 } -- Notifications smfMIBNotifObjects OBJECT IDENTIFIER ::= { smfMIBNotifications 0 } smfMIBNotifControl OBJECT IDENTIFIER ::= { smfMIBNotifications 1 } -- smfMIBNotifObjects smfNotifAdminStatusChange NOTIFICATION-TYPE OBJECTS { smfCfgRouterIDAddrType, -- The originator of the notification. smfCfgRouterID, -- The originator of -the notification. smfCfgAdminStatus -- The new status of the --SMF process. current STATUS DESCRIPTION "smfCfgAdminStatusChange is a notification sent when a the 'smfCfgAdminStatus' object changes." ::= { smfMIBNotifObjects 1 } smfNotifConfiguredOpModeChange NOTIFICATION-TYPE OBJECTS { smfCfgRouterIDAddrType, -- The originator of the notification. -- The originator of smfCfgRouterID, smfCfgOperationalMode -- The new Operations

 -- the notification.

-smfCfgRouterID,

--- The originator of

--- the notification.

-smfCfgAdminStatus

--- The new status of the

--- SMF process.

-STATUS

-current

-DESCRIPTION

-"smfCfqAdminStatusChange is a notification sent when a

-the 'smfCfgAdminStatus' object changes."

-::= { smfMIBNotifObjects 1 }

-smfNotifConfiguredOpModeChange NOTIFICATION-TYPE

-OBJECTS { smfCfgRouterIDAddrType, -- The originator of }

-the notification.

-smfCfgRouterID,

--- The originator of

--- the notification.

-smfCfgOperationalMode

--- The new Operations

--- Mode of the SMF

---

-process.

-STATUS

-current

-'''